-Problems we are working on:
+Problems we are working on

-- Aerodynamic forces
+- Aerodynamic Considerations

 - Our belief is that external patch antennas will fail under Mach 5 conditions.
 We are looking into alternatives such as ceramic body sections and a ceramic nose cone that would allow for radio communication.
 Additionally an aluminum body was suggested, but communication would be difficult